 How much does a social work degree cost?

-We hear you: College is expensive.
+We hear you: That's a lot of money.
 Fortunately, social work students can qualify for different kinds of scholarships and financial aid to help make getting their BSW more affordable.

-The right online program can save you money on commuting costs, room, board, and on-campus fees while also providing the flexibility to work and minimize lost income while you study.
+The right online social work program can save you money on commuting costs, room, board, and on-campus fees while also providing the flexibility to work and minimize lost income while you study.

 How do I become a social worker?

 Step 1: Get a bachelor's degree in social work or a related field (sociology, psychology, or human services).
-With a BSW, you can pursue entry-level roles in the field — but you can't qualify for licensure or clinical practice.
+With a BSW, you can pursue entry-level roles in the field and pursue licensure baccalaureate social worker license, in many states.
+Yet you can't perform clinical duties or qualify for licensed master social worker, advanced generalist, or clinical level licensure.

-Step 2: To become a clinical social worker, get an MSW.
+Step 2: Get an MSW.
 MSW programs provide specialized training in clinical assessment and management.

 Step 3: Complete your required practicum or internship experiences.
 For clinical social work licensure, MSW graduates usually need two additional years of supervised training.

-Step 5: Get out there and start changing the world as a licensed clinical social worker.
-Provide therapy, advocate for clients, work in policy, or open your own private practice — now you can do it all.
+Step 5: Find a clinical social work role where you can get out there and start changing the world as a licensed clinical social worker.
+Provide therapy, advocate for clients, work in policy, or open your own private practice -- now you can do it all.

 AffordableCollegesOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.